Date: Saturday, June 3, 2017

-If another competitor is drafting you, yell to him to stop drafting.
+If another competitor is drafting you, yell at him to stop drafting.
 If you wish to file an official complaint regarding drafters, you must record their race number.
-A competitor who has three drafting reports filed by other competitors will automatically receive a two minute penalty.
+A competitor who has three drafting reports filed by other competitors will automatically receive a 2-minute penalty.

 Race Violations & Penalties